intersystems-community/iris-dataset-titanic/README.md

-## intersystems-objectscript-template
+## iris-dataset-titanic
-This is a template for InterSystems ObjectScript Github repository.
-The template goes also with a few files which let you immedietly compile your ObjecScript files in InterSystems IRIS Community Edition in a docker container
+This repository contains a class and data of Titanic passengers in a Global

 ## Prerequisites
 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.

 ## Installation

+zpm "install dataset-titanic"

+## Development

 Clone/git pull the repo into any local directory